 - Slice the slider rolls in half.
 Place the bottom half of the rolls in the bottom of a 13x9 inch baking dish.

 - In a large skillet cook the steak until done.
-Drain and set aside.
+Drain any grease and set aside.

 - Saute the onions, peppers, and mushrooms until soft.

 - Place the top of the buns on the sliders.
-Cover with foil.
+Cover the pan with foil.